Search

 An adjustment to the parenting plan can have consequences for other parts of the existing agreements.

-- Child support: a different distribution of care can lead to a recalculation of the child support.
-In most cases, more care days with one parent influences the amount of the contribution.
+• Child support.
+A different care arrangement often leads to a recalculation of child support.
+More care days with one parent increases the care discount of fifteen, twenty-five, or thirty-five percent.

-- Parental authority: an amendment to the parenting plan usually does not affect parental authority itself, but it can be related to decisions regarding joint parental authority in the event of structural conflicts.
+• Parental authority.
+An amendment to the parenting plan does not affect parental authority itself, but it can be related to decisions about joint authority in the event of structural conflicts regarding school choice, medical care, or relocation.

-- Co-parenting: if the care distribution changes from co-parenting to another arrangement, or vice versa, the practical agreements regarding residence and communication also change.
+• Co-parenting.
+When the care arrangement changes from co-parenting to another arrangement, or vice versa, the practical agreements regarding residence, communication, and information exchange also change.

 What does it cost to amend a parenting plan?